Beal8/Weekly-Challenge-6-3-17/README.md

 Hello Coders!
 This is our first weekly challenge and we are extremely excited to see you here taking part in this challenge!
 Best of luck to everyone involved!

--Subscribe to the channel to become eligible!
--Submit by 11:59PM EST this Saturday!
+-Subscribe to the channel to become eligible!\n -Submit by 11:59PM EST this Saturday!
 (June 10, 2017)

 [COMPETITION IS OPEN]